tripleee/SmokeDetector-wiki/Commands.md

  - `delete`, `del`, `remove` or `gone` - Deletes a message of SmokeDetector.
  - `postgone` - Edits out the post link of a SmokeDetector report.

-# Silent mode
+# Silent mode and aliases

 If you don't want SmokeDetector to reply when executing a command, add a `-` sign at the end, for example `fp-`.
 This is a good practice to cut down on chatroom clutter.
 Note that SmokeDetector will always report any errors, even if the `-` is present.

-Also, some frequently used silent-mode commands have one-letter aliases:
+Also, some frequently used commands have one-letter aliases:

  - `f` is the same as `fp-`
  - `k` is the same as `tpu-`
  - `n` is the same as `naa-`

+Finally

 # Shortcut commands